 The biggest difference between banks and credit unions comes down to ownership.
 Originally — and as is still the case in some countries — banks were institutions established by state or national governments for lending and borrowing purposes.
 Gradually, banks were privatized and came to be owned by shareholders who invested in them in the hopes of getting higher returns.

-Credit unions, on the other hand, are owned by those people who maintain accounts with them.
-These owners elect their board of directors on a one person one vote system.
+Credit unions, on the other hand, are owned by their customers, the people who maintain accounts with them.
+Members of a credit union elect the institution's board of directors on a one-person, one-vote system.
 The basic principle behind operating a credit union is to maintain capital and solvency.
-They do not operate in order to earn profits but function to support the owners financially and reward them with lower interest rates and other perks if the revenues generated are high and in excess.
+In most all cases, credit unions do not operate to earn profits, only to support their owners financially and reward them with lower interest rates and other perks if generated revenues are high.

 Some individuals and businesses are concerned about the solvency of their financial institution.
 The question they have is whether their deposits are "safe" in the event that the bank loses money on its investments and lending operations.

 The Federal Deposit Insurance Corporation (FDIC) is a government organization that provides insurance on deposits being held at banks.
 This is to ensure the safety of the money stored in the bank.
 The FDIC provides insurance up to $250,000 per depositor, per bank.
 The organization has a large network and insures deposits at over 7,800 institutions.
 A bank needs to be an FDIC member in order for deposits into that bank to be insured.
 The FDIC also insures branches of U.S. banks in other countries.